amiran-gorgazjan/mayan/README.md

 Implementing a feature is symmetric to `git` commands.
 A workflow example:

-1. `hulky reset` makes sure we have the latest changes and are on the base branch
+1. `mayan reset` makes sure we have the latest changes and are on the base branch
-2. `hulky checkout -b new-branch-name` creates a new branch in all repositories
+2. `mayan checkout -b new-branch-name` creates a new branch in all repositories
 3. Implement the required changes
-4. Commit the changes: `hulky add .` and `hulky commit -m "Implement feature"`
+4. Commit the changes: `mayan add .` and `mayan commit -m "Implement feature"`
-5. Push the changes of the affected repositories: `hulky push`
+5. Push the changes of the affected repositories: `mayan push`

 ### Publishing the packages

-**`hulky` does not yet support a way to automatically publish all affected packages.**
+**`mayan` does not yet support a way to automatically publish all affected packages.**

 It is currently expected that you version and publish the packages manually with `npm version` and `npm publish` in the affected repositories.